ardhiraka/talent_fair_sample_challenge/README.md

 ### Objective/Expected Result

-`Paragoncorp dataset`
+`ParagonCorp dataset`

-1. Able to forecast 14 days every products and categories from Paragoncorp's dataset.
+1. Able to forecast Quantity in the next period from ParagonCorp's dataset.
 2. Your working model able to reach a good Accuracy Rate.
 3. Able to explain the methodology used for every step, algorithm, data manipulation, data cleansing, etc.
 4. Able to provide chart or any other measureable methods to prove your inferences.